Who was Dr. Phyllis R. Blakeley?

 - Applications and supporting documentation become the property of the CNSA, with the exception of published books and audio-visual presentations, which will be returned to the nominees after judging.

-- The award winner will be announced during the annual general meeting of the Council of Nova Scotia Archives.
+- The award winner will be announced during the annual general meeting of the Council of Nova Scotia Archives or at the CNSA Annual Conference.